nalcorg/nalcorg/docs/correspondence.md

 You can now see the file explorer of your local PC -- click on the file of your choice that you would like to attach to this Correspondence, and click the Open button to attach this file

-Next, you must select the date that you would like to associate with this attachment -- after you've selected a date, you can click the Upload Attachments button, or you can remove the attachment but clicking the Remove Attachments button if you've made a mistake
+Next, you must select the date that you would like to associate with this attachment -- after you've selected a date, you can click the Upload Attachments button, or you can remove the attachment by clicking the Remove Attachments button if you've made a mistake

 <kbd>![review-correspondence-attachments](img/NALC/Assignee/9.png)</kbd>